Study of the Magnetic Dipole Transition of $J/\psi\to\gamma\eta_c$ via $\eta_c\to p\bar{p}$

-Experimental measurements of $\mathcal{B}(J/\psi\to\gamma\eta_c)$ were reported by the CLEO-c~\cite{CLEO:2008pln}, KEDR~\cite{Anashin:2010nr,Anashin:2014wva}, and Crystal Ball~\cite{Gaiser:1985ix} collaborations via inclusive hadronic decays of $\eta_c$, where the interference between $\eta_c$ and non-resonant~(NR) amplitudes was ignored.
-Several measurements of the product branching fraction~(BF) $\mathcal{B}(J/\psi\to\gamma\eta_c)\times\mathcal{B}(\eta_c\to f)$, were also reported by the BESIII collaboration~\cite{BESIII:2012xdg,BESIII:2012gcb,BESIII:2016tqi} in various exclusive final states $f$, where one-dimensional fits are performed, taking into account the interference between $\eta_c$ and NR amplitudes.
-However, some known issues, such as not including NR contributions other than $J^{PC}=0^{-+}$, potentially result in biases for the measurement.
-An amplitude analysis, such as that performed on the decay of $J/\psi\to\gamma \omega\omega$~\cite{BESIII:2019hek}, is highly desired to incorporate all available information into the fit and provide a more reliable description of the interference, which may significantly affect the measurements of the BF and resonance parameters.
+Experimental measurements of $\mathcal{B}(J/\psi\to\gamma\eta_c)$ were early reported by CLEO-c~\cite{CLEO:2008pln}, KEDR~\cite{Anashin:2010nr,Anashin:2014wva}, and Crystal Ball~\cite{Gaiser:1985ix} via inclusive hadronic decays of $\eta_c$.
+Although these works successfully revealed the asymmetric lineshape of $\eta_c$ and the necessity of damping factors, the potential interference between the $\eta_c$ and non-resonant~(NR) amplitudes was either ignored or insufficient considered.
+This neglect could potentially result in a bias of up to dozens of percent.
+Later, BESIII presented some measurements of the product branching fraction~(BF) $\mathcal{B}(J/\psi\to\gamma\eta_c)\times\mathcal{B}(\eta_c\to f)$ in various exclusive final states $f$~\cite{BESIII:2012xdg,BESIII:2012gcb,BESIII:2024rex}, but still with the interference being ignored.
+However, as demonstrated in Ref.~\cite{BESIII:2024rdn}, even if taking into account this interference in one-dimensional fit to the $\eta_c$ mass spectrum, a considerable uncertainty up to dozens of percent is inevitable due to the unknown NR contributions other than $J^{PC}=0^{-+}$.
+Besides, two solutions with different interference patterns are found to be indistinguishable in Ref.~\cite{BESIII:2024rdn}, which lead to further ambiguities.
+Therefore, an amplitude analysis, such as that performed in Refs.~\cite{BESIII:2019hek,BESIII:2016tqi}, is highly desired to incorporate all available information into the fit and provide a more reliable description of the interference, hence benefits precise determinations of the BF and resonance parameters.